grantmacken/glider/README.md

   sudo sudo sysctl --system
 ```

-Our example site will classic 'example.com' domain
+Our example site will use the classic 'example.com' domain
 Since we do not own or control the 'example.com' domain,
 we can modify our '/etc/hosts' file, so 'example.com' will resolve to 'localhost'